 In order for your dividends to qualify for the capital gains tax rate, you must have held the stock for more than 60 days including the ex-dividend date.
 That gives you a 121-day window in which your 60-day holding period can fall.

-For example, Xcel Energy (XEL) set December 21 as its most recent ex-dividend date, so December 20 was the last day to buy to be eligible to receive the dividend.
-If you bought on December 20, you have to hold for at least 60 days, or until February 17, for your dividend payment to qualify for the capital gains tax rate.
-If you sell before February 17, you’ll owe income taxes (though not until next year) at your regular rate.
+For example, Xcel Energy (XEL) set December 14 as its most recent ex-dividend date, so December 13 was the last day to buy to be eligible to receive the dividend.
+If you bought on December 13, you had to hold for at least 60 days, or until February 10, for your dividend payment to qualify for the capital gains tax rate.
+If you sold before February 10, you’ll owe income taxes at your regular rate.

 What About Funds?